seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 <figure>
 <img src="blackboard.jpg" id="fig:blackboard"
-alt="Human-made formulation of the tensile test problem in a board." />
+alt="Figure 2: Human-made formulation of the tensile test problem in a board." />
-<figcaption aria-hidden="true">Human-made formulation of the tensile
+<figcaption aria-hidden="true">Figure 2: Human-made formulation of the
-test problem in a board.</figcaption>
+tensile test problem in a board.</figcaption>
 </figure>

 Yet in the extreme case that the complexity of the problem asks for, the